-CDEs obtain funds to invest in QALICBs through private investors.
+CDEs obtain funds to invest in QALICBs through private investors, typically large commercial banks.
 The NMTC program provides these investors with federal income tax credits based on equity investments made in CDEs.
 This investment is known as a Qualified Equity Investment (QEI).
 Investors receive a tax credit for 39% of a QEI, which is claimed over a seven-year schedule.
 A QEI must be fully invested in a CDE for seven years in order for an investor to meet NMTC compliance requirements.

 In most cases, a QEI is linked to a specific project.
 Therefore, the amount of subsidy a project can receive is dependent upon the size and cost of the project itself.
-CDEs must use the proceeds of a QEI to provide below-market rate equity or debt capital to qualifying businesses or real estate projects.
+CDEs use the proceeds of a QEI to provide below-market-rate loans to qualifying businesses or real estate projects.
 The capital that a CDE provides to a qualifying project is known as a Qualified Low-Income Community Investment (QLICI).
 CDEs typically structure QLICIs as seven-year, interest-only loans in order to mirror the NMTC compliance period for QEIs.

 To finance a project with NMTCs, a CDE must first be certified by the CDFI Fund as a valid CDE, and must then obtain NMTC allocations from the fund through a competitive application process.
-After a CDE receives NMTC allocations, it can sell these tax credits to an investor to generate subsidy for the project.
+After a CDE is awarded NMTC allocations, it can receive equity investments from investors to generate subsidy for the project.
 The chart below outlines the basic flow of funds for NMTCs.